swri-robotics/sem-apc-student-docker-environment/README.md

     a2a46daa1484   humble-docker-ros_environment      "/ros_entrypoint.sh …"   2 minutes ago    Up 20 seconds              ros_environment
     ```

-    *NOTE: If you are using the no_gpu version, your carla_server image and container name will look different since it builds a custom Docker image.*

-    The first container `carla_server` (or `carla_server_nogpu` if you built that version) hosts the simulated environment that your vehicle will be driving in.
+    The first container `carla_server` hosts the simulated environment that your vehicle will be driving in.
 The second container `ros_environment` is a ROS development environment where you will build and run your control algorithms to control the vehicle.

 7. To stop both containers, run: